 In the 20th century, news agencies like United Press Association provided congressional reporting for newspapers that did not have correspondents on the ground.
 UP reporter James F. Cunningham used this press pass when he covered the House and Senate in the 1950s.
 Cunningham also wrote exclusive stories for the Washington Post, Time magazine, and the New York Times.
 The design of the press pass was essentially unchanged from the start of the century, except that Cunningham’s name is typed on the pre-printed card, perhaps a sign of the enormous increase in press credentials that needed to be issued.

 By the mid-20th century, congressional work off the House floor was covered so energetically that it sometimes required press credentials, too.
-This well-worn pass was used during the 1974 Watergate hearings, when the House Judiciary Committee’s hearing room in the Cannon Building was crammed with reporters.
+This well-worn pass was used during the 1974 Watergate hearings, when the House Judiciary Committee’s hearing room was crammed with reporters.
 Four television networks, plus countless radio and print reporters, changed the way Americans experienced Congress and its proceedings.
 Tina Tate, the first woman employed in the House Radio-TV Gallery, described what it was like to be a reporter in those hearings.

 Reporters have prime seats in the House Chamber, and some of the most crowded moments in the Press Gallery are Joint Sessions.
 This pass admitted the bearer to the reporters’ gallery during the 2003 State of the Union address.
 It departs from ordinary Press Gallery passes in that it was issued for a single, specific event.
 It also differs from State of the Union Visitors’ Gallery passes, which are elaborately printed and often saved as souvenirs.